QM-Quality-Manager/v3-docs/content/en/docs/other/settings.md

 - ACTIONTEXTTAG Used to set the title for the action description field.
   - 1 Work description
   - 2 Corrective action
+  - 3 Action description / Assessment of the effect of the action

 > Default value 1.